 Condition Summary of Licence Holder comment DWER response Condition 2, Table 3, Specification for Raw material storage (aggregate, sand, granular Occasionally raw materials (aggregate, sand, granular material except cement) are delivered to the premises and there is no practicable material bay of that aggregate/ sand specification available to accommodate it.
 EP (Concrete Batching and Cement Product Manufacturing) Regulations 1998 enable storage of aggregate/ sand in a stockpile on the ground if measures are taken to minimise airborne dust.
-The licence condition has been updated to accommodate changes requested. material except cement) Point (i) should be reworded to reflect the same.
-Requiring all material bins to be roofed will not achieve environmental gain.
+The licence condition has been updated to accommodate changes requested. material except Point (i) should be reworded to reflect the same.
+Cementy Requiring all material bins to be roored will not achieve environmental gain.
 Most aggregate/ sand are of density that will not lift in most wind conditions experienced at the premises.
 Reporting through National Pollutant Inventory has not triggered red flag for particulate matter emissions.
 Point (iv) should be reworded to allow the use of sprinklers.
 Condition 2, Table 3, Specification for Cement lime storage silos Clarification is sought on point (vi) as to whether recording of differential pressure as a weekly test is anticipated by this point.
 There is ambiguity in testing a system unless some form of evidence could be provided.
 The Licence Holder should have internal procedures and records system to demonstrate compliance with this condition.
 The licence does not require submission of these records through Annual Reporting.
 Record-keeping requirements are specified in Condition 32.
-Condition 2, Table 3, Specification for crushing and screening plant and fibre cement flail Water sprays will not be required during rains or if raw materials are excessively wet.
+Condition 2, Table 3, Specification for crushing and • Water sprays will not be required during rains or if raw materials are excessively wet.
 Use of sprinklers will be assessed by operators when weather conditions are conducive to potential dust emissions.
 Point (i) should be reworded to reflect this.
-Point (ii) should be reworded to be consistent with the EP (Concrete Batching and Cement Products Manufacturing) Regulations to authorise use of stockpiles when use of material bins or bays is not practicable.
 The licence condition has been updated to accommodate changes requested.
-Requirement to ensure that the Licence Holder takes necessary steps to minimise airborne dust from stockpiles has been added.
-Condition 4, Waste inputs should be allowed to be reported in tonnes.
-Table 5 updated to allow reporting of inputs in m3 or tonnes.
+Requirement to ensure that the Licence Holder takes necessary steps to minimise airborne dust from atagknikas has been added and fibre cement flail Point (ii) should be reworded to be consistent with the EP (Concrete Batching and Cement Products Manufacturing) Regulations to authorise use of stockpiles when use of material bins or bays is not practicable.
+Stockpiles has been added.
+Condition 4, Waste inputs should be allowed to be reported in tonnes. • Table 5 updated to allow reporting of inputs in m3 or tonnes.